-A Fulton County man, 31-year-old Blake Martin, is facing a combined 10 charges following an incident beginning with allegations of harassing text messages and reportedly leading him to using four children as a shield to allude officers.
+A Fulton County man, 31-year-old Blake Martin, is facing a combined 10 charges following an incident beginning with allegations of harassing text messages and reportedly leading him to using four children as a shield to elude officers.

 According to the probable cause affidavit, officers responded to a compliant Sunday from a woman in Salem alleging she was receiving harassing text messages from Martin, identified as her son-in-law.